How Men + Women Handle Stress Differently

 Men however don’t need oxytocin, they often already have enough and any more for their systems makes them tired.
 When men get stressed and their cortisol levels, they need testosterone to bring it back down again.
 Testosterone is the hormone that makes men feel focused, vital, and present.
 If his testosterone levels are too low, he will feel irritable and moody.

 So when stressed, women need to replenish their oxytocin levels and men need to replenish their testosterone levels.

 Understanding these basic fundamental differences is vitally important.
 So much hurt and frustration happens when we don’t know how to support a partner to give them what they actually need when stressed.

 When stressed, women go into “do-mode”.
 Even if the body is exhausted it’s nearly impossible for a woman’s brain to shut down.
 Their brains are constantly scanning and looking for what needs to get done.
 They become acutely aware of everyone else’s needs when cortisol is too high.
-It stops them from being able to go into self-care mode and slow down to take care of themselves.
+And they struggle to slow down to take care of themselves.